-- Starting with the highest-scoring proposal and in descending, sequential order, proposals are passed to Step 2 until, as a batch, either the total amount of EU funding requested is as close as possible to twice the grant budget available, or all proposals eligible for funding have been accounted for.
-The actual threshold to pass to Step 2 will therefore be dynamic and depend on the volume of proposals received that pass all quality thresholds. - Each applicant whose proposal has passed to Step 2 is invited to a face-to-face interview in Brussels.
-In exceptional cases, interviews may be organised via videoconference. - Only staff of applicants can represent them.
-Representation by third parties is forbidden. - The interview is conducted by evaluators with a mixture of technology, industry sector, business and finance expertise. - During the interview, the applicant will be asked questions designed to clarify aspects of the proposal evaluated in Step 1, in particular those indicated above under 'award criteria'. - In Step 2, proposals will receive, in addition to the score in Step 1, an 'A' mark or a 'B' mark from the final panel review. - Only proposals that have passed all quality thresholds and receive an 'A' mark are proposed for funding, including blended finance when applicable.
+- ✓ Like for the first and second cut-off dates, a pool of the best ranked applications after step 1 (highest scoring) requesting an aggregated financial support equal to at least the double of the budget available will be constituted. - ✓ If in that pool: - at least 25% of the applications are submitted by SMEs (including start-ups) led by women CEOs (or equivalent position), only the applications of that pool will be invited to face-to-face interviews. - less than 25% of the applications are submitted by SMEs (including start-ups) led by women CEOs (or equivalent position), the pool will be expanded to subsequent best ranked applications (starting with the highest scoring in descending, sequential order) submitted by SMEs (including start-ups) led by women CEOs (or equivalent position) until reaching, if possible, a composition of the pool of at least 25% of applications submitted by SMEs (including start-ups) led by women CEOs (or equivalent position).
+All such applicants invited to interview must have passed the quality thresholds from Step 1. - SMEs (including start-ups) led by women CEO means that the Chief Executive Officer (CEO) of the company, or the equivalent position, is held by a woman at the time of application, interview and award of the EU Financial support.
+This will be subject to verification by the Commission. - Each applicant whose proposal has passed to Step 2 is invited to a face-to-face interview in Brussels.
+In exceptional cases, interviews may be organised via video-conference. - o Only staff of applicants can represent them.
+Representation by third parties is forbidden. - The interview is conducted by evaluators with a mixture of technology, industry sector, business and finance expertise. - During the interview, the applicant will be asked questions designed to clarify aspects of the proposal evaluated in Step 1, in particular those indicated above under 'award criteria'. - o In Step 2, proposals will receive, in addition to the score in Step 1, an 'A' mark or a 'B' mark from the final panel review. - Only proposals that have passed all quality thresholds and receive an 'A' mark are proposed for funding, including blended finance when applicable, in order to ensure that only the best proposals will be retained for funding.